 The key amendments to the regulations governing banking services primarily include augmenting regulations governing the establishment of offices, branches or subsidiaries and equity investments by Taiwan's financial institutions, easing restrictions on offshore banking units of Taiwan's financial institutions extending credit to Taiwanese enterprises in China, and expanding the scope of cross-strait credit card and debit card business transactions processed by domestic financial institutions in Taiwan.
-In the case of the regulations governing insurance companies, the most notable revisions are allowing Taiwan's insurance auxiliary companies70 to establish branches or subsidiaries in China and to have equity investments in China's insurance auxiliary companies, and allowing China's insurance companies to establish offices in Taiwan and have equity investments in Taiwan's insurance companies.
-The major changes to the regulations governing securities and futures firms involve allowing securities and futures firms from China to establish offices and to have equities investments in Taiwan.
+In the case of the regulations governing insurance companies, the most notable revisions are allowing Taiwan's insurance auxiliary companies70 to establish branches or subsidiaries in China and to have equity investments in China's insurance auxiliary companies, and allowing China's insurance companies.
+The major changes to the regulations governing securities and futures firms from China to establish offices and to have equities investments in Taiwan.